jchauncey/TheDeeps/server/README.md

 ## Test Coverage Summary

-The current test coverage is approximately 44.6% of statements.
+The current test coverage is approximately 52.5% of statements.
 Areas with high coverage include:

 - Repository implementations (100%)
 - Logger functionality (91.3%)
 - Character and skill models (62.6%)
+- Map generator (92.1%)

 Areas that need improved test coverage:

 - Game manager (many functions at 0%)
-- Map generator (most functions at 0%)
 - Combat handler (most functions at 0%)

 ## Adding New Tests